tracsman/AzureCT/README.md

 		```powershell
 		(new-object Net.WebClient).DownloadString("https://github.com/tracsman/AzureCT/raw/master/PowerShell/Install-AzureCT.ps1") | Invoke-Expression
 		```
-	- This will install three PowerShell cmdlets; Get-AzureNetworkAvailability, Clear-AzureCTHistory, and Show-AzureCTResults
+	- This will install four PowerShell cmdlets; Get-AzureNetworkAvailability, Clear-AzureCTHistory, Show-AzureCTResults, and Remove-AzureCT.
 2. Azure VM Instructions:
 	- Note the IP Address for this Azure VM that was assigned by the VNet, this will be used many times.
-	- Install the web application by running the following command in an elevated PowerShell prompt (ie "Run as Administrator")
+	- Install the web application by running the following command in an elevated PowerShell prompt (ie "Run as Administrator") on the Azure VM.

 		```powershell
 		(new-object Net.WebClient).DownloadString("https://github.com/tracsman/AzureCT/raw/master/ServerSide/IISBuild.ps1") | Invoke-Expression